okira-e/gotasks/README.md

 - `l | <Right>`: Moves to the next column
 - `n`: Scrolls the view one task down
 - `p`: Scrolls the view one task up
+- `g`: Selects the top most task in the current column
+- `G`: Selects the bottom most task in the current column

 ## Actions
 - `c`: Opens the popup for creating a new task.
 New tasks will appear on-top and in the left-most column